 This doesn’t really change the meaning of the song, for me.
 But it does reflect a major shift in Springsteen, as an artist and a person.
 (This is not, like the infamous “sways” vs. “waves” argument, a trivial thing.)

-As you listen to and/or watch the sensational “No Nukes” performances, you may want to keep in mind: This represents not just a peak moment for him and the E Street Band as a concert act, but a moment of great change in his life.
+As you listen to the sensational “No Nukes” performances, you may want to keep in mind: This represents not just a peak moment for him and the E Street Band as a concert act, but a moment of great change in his life.
 He wasn’t there yet: He continued to evolve throughout the ’80s.
 But the seeds were there, at least.
 There is a lot of symbolic meaning in leaving behind that “I’m.”

 We need your help!